Want to make a difference in the world of microbiology?

 Find new ways to prevent and treat disease to improve the health of people, plants, animals and the environment.
-A Bachelor of Science in microbiology from the University of Arizona prepares you to apply systems thinking and develop solutions to protect our planet and its inhabitants from microbial threats.
+A Bachelor of Science degree in microbiology from the University of Arizona prepares you to apply systems thinking and develop solutions to protect our planet and its inhabitants from microbial threats.

 Our microbiology major is ideal for students pursuing careers in medicine, veterinary care and scientific research.
 You can tailor your classes to fit your interest in food safety and consumer health, plant pathology and microbiology, environmental microbiology, microbial genomics and biotechnology, or medical microbiology.

 CHECK US OUT

-Why Major in Microbiology?
+Why Get a Bachelor's Degree in Microbiology?

 The microbiology major is a popular option for students who plan to pursue careers in medicine, veterinary health, pharmacy and nursing, or continue on to graduate school programs.